sn0w-m0nkey/dev.to/blog-posts/GitHub-workflow-with-testing/GitHub-workflow-with-testing.md

 canonical_url:
 ---

-For the end result, skip to the bottom of the page.
+*For the end result, skip to the bottom of the page.*

-As soon as I finished the basic workflow in [Part 1](INSERT_LINK_HERE) TODO, I started working on adding testing.
-I then separated the code into different jobs to make it more readable and to group relevant code together.

 If you feel some explanation is missing from a code block, maybe check [Part 1](INSERT_LINK_HERE) TODO.